sanger-tol/ascc/README.md

 - A BlobToolKit dataset that can contain variables that are not present in BlobToolKit datasets produced by the BlobToolKit pipeline (https://github.com/sanger-tol/blobtoolkit) on its own.
 For example, ASCC can incorporate FCS-GX results into a BlobToolKit dataset.
 - Individual report files for adapter, PacBio barcode and organellar contaminants.
   The only required input file for ASCC is the assembly FASTA file.
 Optional inputs are sequencing reads and organellar FASTA files.
 All individual components of the pipeline are optional, so it is possible to do lightweight runs with assemblies that have a simple composition of species and comprehensive runs with assemblies with complex composition.
+  - Examples of these custom runs can be found in `conf/production.config` and `conf/tol_assembly.conf`.

 ![sanger-tol/ascc overview diagram](./docs/images/ASCC-diagram.png)

-The pipeline is in a raw state of development and has not yet been thorougly tested.
-Its components are functional, though, so it possible to run it.
+> The pipeline is in a state of development.
+Please report any Bugs as an issue.

 1. Run a selection of processes from the list below (pick any that you think will be useful).